Epic Games takes Apple fight to EU antitrust regulators | Technology

 "The 30% they charge as their app tax, they can make it 50% or 90% or 100%.
 Under their theory of how these markets are structured, they have every right to do that," he told reporters.
 "Epic is not asking any court or regulator to change this 30% to some other number, only to restore competition on IOS," he said, referring to Apple's mobile operating system.

-The company also accused Apple of barring rivals from launching their own gaming subscription service on its platform by preventing them from bundling several games together, even though its own service, called Apple Arcade, does that.
+The company also accused Apple of barring rivals from launching their own gaming subscription service on its platform by preventing them from bundling several games together, even though its own Apple Arcade service does that.
 Apple said its rules applied equally to all developers and that Epic had violated them.

-Apple has been taking small steps in recent months towards changing its practices, including lower fees for some developers and giving them away to challenge its rulings, both of which have not satisfied the company's critics.
+Apple has been taking small steps in recent months towards changing its practices, including lower fees for some developers and giving them a way to challenge its rulings, both of which have not satisfied the company's critics.
 Fortnite is slated to come back to the iPhone at some point in the mobile Safari browser.
-Epic and Apple in recent weeks have been trading documents and conducting depositions ahead of a scheduled May trial in Epic's lawsuit filed last year.
+Epic and Apple in recent weeks have been trading documents and conducting depositions ahead of a scheduled May trial in the Epic lawsuit filed last year.

-The Commission, which is investigating Apple's mobile payment system Apple Pay and the App Store, declined to comment on the complaint, saying it was aware of the concerns regarding Apple's App Store rules.
-Epic Games has also complained to the UK Competition Appeal Tribunal and to the Australian watchdog, at the same time seeking damages.
-It has not asked the EU enforcers for damages.
+The Commission, which is investigating Apple's mobile payment system Apple Pay and the App Store, confirmed receipt of the complaint.
+"We will assess it based on our standard procedures," a Commission spokeswoman said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)